Get A Grip On Tennis ElbowInjury Prevention

-Physical Therapist stresses strength building, flexibility and good mechanics
+Physical therapists stress the importance of strength building, flexibility and good mechanics.

 —Symptoms of tennis elbow often include persistent pain on the outside of the elbow.
 It usually begins with mild pain and can continue for weeks or months.
 The pain can be increased by pressing on the outside of the elbow or by a gripping or lifting motion.
 In severe cases, minimal movement of the elbow joint can send pain radiating into the forearm.

 The first line of treatment for tennis elbow is usually rest, ice and anti-inflammatory medication.
 After an evaluation, a doctor may prescribe a physical therapy program to stretch and strengthen the muscles in forearm.